Mental Health Nurse Practitioner Jobs in Wisconsin - WI

 - Go on to complete at least a master's degree in nursing that is accredited by a regional accrediting agency recognized by the state.
 Transcript documentation of the pharmacology and therapeutics courses taken in the program would be required at the time of licensing.
 These courses must have been taken within three years of the time that the candidate is seeking certification as a nurse practitioner in Wisconsin.

-- The candidate must become certified by a Board-approved, national certifying agency.
+- The candidate must earn certification from a Board-approved, national certifying agency.

 - In addition, the candidate for licensure must pass the Advanced Practice Nurse Prescriber jurisprudence examination with a score of at least 85%.